rkuma183/wilsonmar.github.io/_posts/2017-02-10-data-sources.md

 <a target="_blank" href="http://yann.lecun.com/exdb/mnist/">
 http://yann.lecun.com/exdb/mnist</a><br />
+On the website of the "Godfather of ML", Yann Lecun)</a>
+is the "hello world" of deep learning --
-The MNIST data (from Lecun, the Godfather of ML) has 55,000 28x28 pixel images of hand-written letters.
+55,000 28x28 pixel images of hand-written letters.
 Each image is labeled with the number written in the image.
+The "NIST" in "MNIST" is for the US National Institute of Technology.

    * <a target="_blank" href="https://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html">
    this</a> lists methods by their error rate.